Located between Yellowstone and Glacier national parks, Butte is a hub of history and culture in the heart of the Northern Rockies.

 Tour Butte’s Clark Chateau Museum, a 26-room historic mansion built in 1898.
 The museum, reminiscent of a French Chateau, houses a diverse collection of artwork, 18th and 19th century furniture, textiles, and collectibles.
 You’ll also want to take time to visit the new Arts Center, located at 124 S. Main St.

-Don't miss the tasting room for Headframe Spirits, which opened in 2012 and employs 28 people.
-Headframe's popular micro-distilled spirits include Neversweat Whiskey, Hire Ore Vodka, Anselmo Gin and Orphan Girl Bourbon Cream Liqueur.
+Don't miss the tasting room for Headframe Spirits, which opened in 2012 and employs over 30 people.
+Headframe's popular micro-distilled spirits include Neversweat Whiskey, High Ore Vodka, Anselmo Gin, Destroying Angel Whiskey and Orphan Girl Bourbon Cream Liqueur.
 Its the only company in the world that produces continuous flow distillation equipment for the micro-distilling industry.
 Visit the distillery at 21 S. Montana St., Butte, MT 59701, (406) 299-2886, www.HeadframeSpirits.com

 Our Lady of the Rockies